Is There a Simple Acne Pill?

 Wow!
 That’s a lot of healing in a single product!
 It seems almost too good to be true!

 And it is.
-For starters, the “toxins” that cause acne are inflammatory chemicals generated by the immune system itself, and they are generated in the skin.
-If you want to neutralize the toxins on your skin, you need to apply the product directly to your skin.
-You don’t need to take a pill.
+For starters, the “toxins” that cause acne are inflammatory chemicals generated by the immune system itself, and they are generated in the skin1.
+If you want to neutralize the toxins on your skin, you can apply the product directly to your skin.

-As for skin nutrients, there is a B-vitamin (niacin) deficiency disease called pellagra that can cause skin problems that are like acne but much, much worse.
+As for skin nutrients, there is a B-vitamin (niacin) deficiency disease called pellagra that can cause skin problems2 that are much worse than acne.
 However, if you eat any kind of processed food in the USA, you get far more of this B-vitamin than you need.
 Niacin is added to any product that contains white flour.
 And you have to have both exposure to a fungus and the niacin deficiency to get this condition that nobody would confuse with acne.

 What about antioxidants, then?
-Green tea is a great antioxidant for the skin.
+Green tea is a great antioxidant for the skin3.
 It helps shrink the glands that make sebum so pores never get clogged in the first place.
-But to get this benefit, you apply green tea extracts to your skin, you don’t take them as a pill.
+But to get the best benefit, you apply green tea extracts to your skin.

 Acnepril does not seem like a good value for US $79.99.
 But it’s not the only acne pill on the market.